dbaston/gdal/doc/source/drivers/raster/jpeg.rst

 The following open options are available:

+-  .. oo:: USE_INTERNAL_OVERVIEWS
+      :choices: YES, NO
+      :default: YES

--  **USE_INTERNAL_OVERVIEWS=YES/NO**: Whether to use partial DCT decompression to generate overviews.
-Default to YES.
+      Whether to use partial DCT decompression
+      to generate overviews.

+-  .. oo:: APPLY_ORIENTATION
+      :choices: YES, NO
+      :default: NO
+      :since: 3.7

--  **APPLY_ORIENTATION=YES/NO**: (GDAL >= 3.7) Whether to use EXIF_Orientation
+      Whether to use EXIF_Orientation
       metadata item to rotate/flip the image to apply scene orientation.
       Defaults to NO (that is the image will be returned in sensor orientation).

 Creation Options
 ----------------